-The key to preventing any such illness is to limit your time in hot environments and making sure you take on plenty of fluids.
-Electrolytes are very important in order to keep your body cool.21
+The key to preventing any such illness is to limit your time in hot environments and make sure you take on plenty of fluids.
+Electrolytes are very important to keep your body cool.21

-Electrolytes can come in many forms, perhaps most popular is electrolytes drinks.
+Electrolytes can come in many forms, perhaps most popular is electrolyte drinks.

-You can also get electrolyte gels, electrolyte powders and capsules – so if you’re looking at ways to get electrolytes there’s choice for various ways to get them.
+You can also get electrolyte gels, electrolyte powders and capsules – so if you’re looking at ways to get electrolytes there’s plenty of choice.

 Electrolytes are essential for your body to function effectively.
 The biggest concern with electrolytes is when you have a low electrolyte count.

 If you think you may have a low electrolyte count, you should speak to your doctor who will likely send you for an electrolyte blood test.